Menopause Type 4: Post-menopause

 Osteoporosis is extremely common and very dangerous.
 For one thing, most people don’t know they have bone loss until they experience their first fracture.
 And since complications from hip fractures kill more post-menopausal women than breast cancer, it’s a real concern.

 Gennev’s solution: Obviously, nutrition is huge (again – are you seeing a theme here?) and fortunately, the same things that are good for your brain and heart are also good (or at least not damaging) to your bones: leafy greens, lean proteins, choosing whole foods over processed.
-Make sure vitamin D and Omega 3s and calcium are on your supplements list.
+Make sure you head to our store to grabvitamin D and Omega 3s and calcium.

 Weight-bearing exercise is good for bones, so walking, running, dancing, anything that pits you against gravity is good.
 And while biking and swimming are great cardio exercises, they don’t help your bones, so try to get some of both.
 Watch your posture as well!
 Your body is meant to “stack” so the weight is on your skeleton (which is good for you) and not pulling muscles this way and that (which hurts).